gg-net/dwoss/src/main/markdown/overview.md

     1. **spi** - Ui Service Api, allows the usage of other ui components (See the customer spi for an idea)
         - must not depend on other modules or public apis
         - must not expose the ee component.
-        - must only contail: Interfaces and value objects.
+        - must only contain: Interfaces and value objects.
-    2. **ui** - Ui componenten
+    2. **ui** - Ui components
-        - should contail javafx or swing desktop client code.
+        - should contain javafx or swing desktop client code.
         - must not depend on other modules expect public apis and spis.

 ### Module dependencies

 There are three modes of dependence between modules.
-1. _Optional_: A module "A" depends optionally on module "B" if it declares the public api or spi of "B" as a dependency (in the maven pom.xml) but does not need an implementation at runtime. (e.g. user can print or mail a document. mailing is only available if an implemation of the public mail api is supplied at runtime.
+1. _Optional_: A module "A" depends optionally on module "B" if it declares the public api or spi of "B" as a dependency (in the maven pom.xml) but does not need an implementation at runtime. (e.g. user can print or mail a document. mailing is only available if an implementation of the public mail api is supplied at runtime.
 If not, the module would disable the mail button.
-TODO: Linkt to an example) It is encouraged to write an comment <!-- depends optional --> in the pom.xml.
+TODO: Linked to an example) It is encouraged to write an comment <!-- depends optional --> in the pom.xml.

 2. _Required_: A module "A" requires a module "B" if it declares the public api or spi of "B" as a dependency (in the maven pom.xml) and will fail at runtime if no implementation is available.
 (TODO: How to test this via unittesting)

 3. _Bound_ (do not use anymore): A module "A" binds a module "B" if it violates the rules of component dependencies such as "A" depends and uses classes defined in "B".ee.
-This is forbided in future implementations and is only discribed as there are still such dependencies in place.
+This is forbidden in future implementations and is only described as there are still such dependencies in place.
     Also all the mandator implementations violate this restriction.

 The Core Components